-3. HCBS Supported Living Services (SLS) Waiver

-- a.
-Overnight group respite may not substitute for other services provided by the provider such as personal care, behavioral services or services not covered by the HCBS-SLS Waiver. - Respite shall be reimbursed according to a unit rate or daily rate, whichever results in lesser reimbursement is less.

-8.7542.E Adult Respite Provider Agency Requirements

-- 1. HCBS Elderly, Blind, Disabled (EBD) Waiver; Complementary and Integrative Health (CIH) Waiver; Community Mental Health Supports (CMHS) Waiver - a.
-Respite care standards and procedures for nursing facilities are as follows: - The nursing facility must have a valid contract with the State as a Medicaid certified nursing facility.
+1 3.
+HCBS Sup ported Living Services (SLS) Waiver 2 ernight group respite may not substitute for other services provided by the provider such personal care, behavioral services or services not covered by the HCBS-SLS Waiver.
+4 5 spite shall be reimbursed according to a unit rate or daily rate, whichever results in lesser mbursement-is-less.
+6 8.7542.E Ad ult Respite Provider Agency Requirements 7 8 erly, Blind, Disabled (EBD) Waiver; Complementary and Integrative Health (CIH) Waiver; Mental Health Supports (CMHS) Waiver 9 a.
+Re spite care standards and procedures for nursing facilities are as follows: 10 11 12 13 i.
+The nursing facility must have a valid contract with the State as a Medicaid certified nursing facility.
 Such a The contract shall constitute automatic Certification for respite care.
-A respite care provider billing number shall automatically be issued to all certified nursing facilities. - ii.
-The nursing facility does not have to maintain or hold open separately designated beds for respite Members but may accept respite Members on a bed available basis. - iii.
+A respite care provider billing number shall automatically be issued to all certified nursing facilities.
+14 15 į i.
+The nursing facility does not have to maintain or hold open separately designated beds for respite Members but may accept respite Members on a bed available basis.
+16 17 18 19 20 21 ii i.
 For each HCBS-BI/EBD/CIH/CMHS respite Member, the nursing facility must provide an initial nursing Assessment, which will serve as the plan of care, must obtain physician treatment orders and diet orders; and must have a chart for the Member.
-The chart must shall identify the Member as a respite Member.
-If the respite stay is for fourteen (14) days or more longer, the Minimum Data Set (MDS) must shall be completed. - iv.
-An admission to a nursing facility under HCBS-BI/EBD/CIH/CMHS respite does not require a new Level of Care Screen, Pre-Admission Screening and Resident Review (PASRR) review, an AP-5615 form, a physical, a dietitian Aassessment, a therapy Assessment, or lab work as required on an ordinary nursing facility admission.
-The MDS does not have to be completed if the respite stay is shorter than fourteen (14) days. - v.
-The nursing facility shall have written policies and procedures available to staff regarding respite care Members.
-Such policies could include copies of these respite rules, the facility's policy regarding self-administration of medication, and any other policies and procedures which may be useful to the staff in handling respite care
+The chart mustshall identify the Member as a respite Member.
+If the respite stay is for fourteen (14) days or more-longer, the Minimum Data Set (MDS) mustshall be completed.
+22 23 24 25 26 27 in An admission to a nursing facility under HCBS-BI/EBD/CIH/CMHS respite does not require a new Level of Care Screen, Pre-Admission Screening and Resident Review (PASRR) review, an AP-5615 form, a physical, a dietitian Aassessment, a therapy Assessment, or lab work as required on an ordinary nursing facility admission.
+The MDS does not have to be completed if the respite stay is shorter than fourteen (14) days.
+28 29 30 31 32 Σ The nursing facility shall have written policies and procedures available to staff regarding respite care Members.
+Such policies could include copies of these respite rules, the facility's policy regarding self-administration of medication, and any other policies and procedures which may be useful to the staff in handling respite care Members.
+33 34 35 v i.
+The nursing facility shall ould obtain a copy of the ULTC-100.2Level of Care Screen and the approved Prior Authorization Request (PAR) form from the Case Manager prior to the respite Member's entry into the facility.
+36 b.
+Re spite care standards and procedures for alternative care facilities are as follows: 37 38 39 i.
+The alternative care facility shall have a valid contract with the Department as a Medicaid certified HCBS-EBD/CMHS alternative care facility provider.
+Such contract shall constitute automatic Certification for HCBS-BI/EBD/CIH/CMHS respite care.
+40 41 į i.
+For each respite care Member, the alternative care facility shall follow normal procedures for care planning and documentation of services rendered.
+42 43 44 Fa lividual respite care providers shall be employees of certified personal care agencies. mily Members providing respite services shall meet the same competency standards as all the providers and be employed by the certified Provider Agency.